ian-craig/onenote-markdown/README.md

 ### Output Structure

-The script creates the following structure in your output directory:
+The script creates a directory structure based on your notebook sections:

 ```
 output/
+├── Section1/              # Each section gets its own directory
-├── images/           # All images from the notebook
+│   ├── images/           # Section-specific images
-├── Page1.md         # Top-level pages
+│   ├── Page1.md         # Top-level pages
-├── PageWithChildren.md
+│   ├── PageWithChildren.md
-└── PageWithChildren/
+│   └── PageWithChildren/
-    ├── Child1.md    # Child pages
+│       ├── Child1.md    # Child pages
-    └── Child2.md
+│       └── Child2.md
+│
+├── Section2/              # Another section
+│   ├── images/           # Separate images directory
+│   ├── Page1.md
+│   └── ...
+│
+└── Section3/              # And so on...
+    ├── images/
+    └── ...
 ```

+Each section directory contains:
+- A separate `images` directory for that section's images
+- Markdown files for all pages in that section
+- Subdirectories for pages with children
+- Proper relative paths for images and links

 ## Troubleshooting